 Robert J. Bernhard was appointed vice president for research at the University of Notre Dame in May 2007.
-In this role, he addresses infrastructure and support of research – the work of faculty, graduate and undergraduate students alike – and the competition for funding dollars, as well as support for the University’s technology transfer efforts.
+In this role, he addresses infrastructure and support of research – the work of faculty, graduate and undergraduate students alike – and the competition for funding dollars.

 A graduate of Iowa State University, Bernhard worked from 1973 to 1977 as an engineer with Westinghouse Electric Co. in Baltimore.
 At the same time, he worked on and earned his master’s degree in mechanical engineering from the University of Maryland.
 He returned to Iowa State in 1977 to pursue his doctorate and to serve on the engineering faculty as an assistant professor of freshman engineering.

 After completing his doctoral studies, Bernhard joined the faculty of the School of Mechanical Engineering at Purdue in 1982.
 He had been affiliated with the Acoustics and Noise Control Research Program at the Ray W. Herrick Laboratories at Purdue, and served as its director from 1994 to 2004.
 He was the director of the Institute for Safe, Quiet and Durable Highways from 1998 to 2007, and served as Purdue’s associate vice president for research from 2004 to 2007.

 Bernhard is one of the nation’s leading experts on noise control, with a focus on tire and traffic noise, numerical methods, and active noise and vibration control.
 He has directed the research of 52 engineering graduates and is the co-author of more than 170 journal and conference publications on various aspects of noise control engineering, numerical methods, vibrations and design.

 Bernhard is a frequent consultant to industry and government and has had his research activities funded by more than a dozen corporations as well as NASA, the U.S. Department of Transportation, the Indiana Department of Transportation, the Federal Aviation Administration, the Federal Highway Administration and the National Science Foundation.